apache/paimon/docs/content/docs/how-to/writing-tables.md

     --not-matched-by-source-upsert-set <not-matched-upsert-changes> \
     --not-matched-by-source-delete-condition <not-matched-by-source-condition>

-Alternatively, you can use '--using-sql <sql> [, --using-sql <sql> ...]' to create a new table as source table at runtime.
+Alternatively, you can use '--source-sql <sql> [, --source-sql <sql> ...]' to create a new table as source table at runtime.

 -- Examples:
 -- Find all orders mentioned in the source table, then mark as important if the price is above 100